joelgarciajr84/nestjs-monorepo-microservices-proxy/README.md

-# Multiple independent NestJS projects at the same repo

-The idea is to demonstrate an example of have multiple NextJS projects at the same repo and run them independently with fallback in a homologation URL
+# Multiple NestJS projects at the same repo and running independently with fallback in a homologation URL

 I know that are a lot of frameworks which promise to solve this with the "monorepo" concept, but I want to demonstrate how to achieve this without be locked-in in a framework or automation.
 It's is possible to reach it with a good decoupled code and Docker.

 ## Installation